 "This is my favorite part," she continued.
-"Joe, if you can speak to some of those top cybersecurity challenges like ransomware, "Joe, if you can speak to some of those top cybersecurity challenges like ransomware, infrastructure challenges faced by U.S. Department of Homeland Security, and then how can industry help?"
+"Joe, if you can speak to some of those top cybersecurity challenges like ransomware, phishing, business email compromise and the larger infrastructure challenges faced by U.S. Department of Homeland Security, and then how can industry help?"